ThaddG/sparkle-button/README.md

 <SparkleButton iconOffsetX={-2} iconOffsetY={3} />
 ```

-The iconOffsetX and iconOffsetY props accept numbers representing the horizontal and vertical offset in pixels, respectively.
+The iconOffsetX and iconOffsetY props accept numbers representing the horizontal and vertical offset in percentages, respectively.

 ### Stop Sparkles on Click